Portavion/brainz/1-projects/salty-lips-mix.md

 - [x] Doubled vocals to get the same treatment as the Harmonies
-- [x] Remove the chorus lead vocal automation to smooth transition from verse to chorus (maybe lower the rhythm guitar instead of raising the lead vocal)
+- [x] Remove the chorus lead vocal automation to smooth transition from verse to

 ### Third revision changes

 - Removed the lead vocal +2dB in the choruses
-- Lowered the dist guitars -2dB in the chorus (back in the solo section)
+- Lowered the dist guitars -2dB in the chorus (back in the solo sectoin)
-- Lowered the doubled vocals -13 dBs
+- Lowered the doubled vocals -2 dBs